PhoenixAngell/CV-Contracts/MultiSigContracts/contracts/Readme.md

-These are basic multi-signature smart contracts, one for ether, and the other for ERC20 tokens.
+These are basic multi-signature smart contracts, one for ether, one for ERC20 tokens, and one for external contract function calls.

-Both contracts can hold balances for multiple users, and require a 2/3 majority Admin vote.

 **MultiSigContract**

 *Description:*
 Multi-signature design for calling external contract functions.